 StockTwits, a Social Media Platform for Traders

 If you're an active trader and want a constant stream of stocks (or other assets) that are moving well or breaking out, then this social media platform is one of the best free resources out there.

 Search for day traders on StockTwits, and follow them if they provide timely information on stocks (or other assets) that are moving well for day trading purposes.
 Utilize your own strategy for trading the assets mentioned.
 StockTwits is just an idea generator not a trade signal service, or at least it isn't recommended for that.

 StockTwits can be distracting, so while day trading keeps the focus on market research related to your specific trade parameters and market.

 For traders starting out, a trading simulator is the best free resource available.
-While a simulator won't replicate the emotional ups and downs of making and losing real money, it will let you know if your trading methods are sound or not.
+While a simulator won't replicate the emotional ups and downs of making and losing real money, it will let you know whether your trading methods are sound or not.
 Simulations allow you to test your knowledge, strategies, and abilities without risk.

 There are many trading simulators available.
 It might be a good idea to use one offered by a broker you would consider using in real trades.
 This allows you to become familiar with the broker, their fees, and their platform while developing your trading skills.

 How Do You Pick Stocks for Day Trading?